mk7kf/mk7kf.github.io/README.md

 * I created the download buttons by adapting the code from the "Download Button" lesson at W3 Schools: https://www.w3schools.com/howto/howto_css_download_button.asp.

 ### Treats Page
 * I created the randomized quote generator by adapting the code from **Sophanarith Sok's** "Build a random quote generator with Javascript and HTML for absolute beginners": https://www.freecodecamp.org/news/creating-a-bare-bones-quote-generator-with-javascript-and-html-for-absolute-beginners-5264e1725f08/.

+### Q & A
+*Why did you use the typing effect for the essay on the homepage instead of simply writing the whole essay out?*

+The typing effect forces the reader to slow down and experience a different reading practice online.
+I wanted to do this to remind the reader that reading and reflection are processes that cannot be rushed.
+I love the digital world but I remain concerned about the way that digital platforms continue to shrink our attention spans.
+Others have tried to recuperate distraction and/or brevity as intellectually valuable and I am not necessarily opposed to these stances.
+But I suppose I chose to present this essay through a typing effect to re-emphasize the art -- and importance -- of patience and concentration.